thdiaman/thdiaman.github.io/about.md

 project eCOMPASS (eCO-friendly urban Multi-modal route PlAnning Services for mobile uSers) as part of my work in the Informatics and Telematics Institute (ITI) of Centre for Research and Technology - Hellas (CERTH).
-After that, I worked as a research associate in the EU-funded project S-CASE (Scaffolding and Scalable Software Services).
+After that, I worked as a research associate in the EU-funded project S-CASE (Scaffolding Scalable Software Services).
 In the meantime, I have begun my PhD research in the field of applying Data Mining techniques on Software Engineering data at the Aristotle University of Thessaloniki.
-Currently I continue working on my PhD thesis, while also working in project SEAF (Sustainable Energy Asset Evaluation and Optimisation Frameworks)
+Currently I continue working on my PhD thesis, while also working in project SEAF (Sustainable Energy Asset Evaluation and Optimisation Framework).